icey-franken/projectKIL/documentation/feature-packets/00-homePage-readme.md

 ### projects homepage: '/projects/:sort'

-* default projects sort is by featured (:sort not specified)
+* STRETCH GOAL - default projects sort is by featured (:sort not specified)
+  * for now our default sort will be creation date (most recent)
-* other sort values:
+* other sort values - Ed says ALL sort options should be STRETCH GOALS
   * sort by recent (_:sort = recent/_)
   * sort by popularity (_:sort = popular/_)
   * sort by views (_:sort = views/_)